I am a Mdewakanton Dakota rights activist with several

 organization was largely unchanged at the time.
 They had begun a stage of transition into a new

-ulture with their expulsion from their traditional
+culture with their expulsion from their traditional

 I recognize the historic and sacred cultural significance of the Wakan River to the seven tribes of

-Around 1750, a band of Lake Superior Ojibwe, now known as the Mille Lacs Band of Ojibwe, violently
+Around 1750, a band of Lake Superior Ojibwe, now known as the Mille Lacs Band of

 on the headwaters of the Wakan River.
-And after

-forcing the Mdewakanton Dakota from their sacred homeland the Lake Superior Ojibwe band took up
+After forcing the Mdewakanton Dakota from their sacred homeland the Lake Superior Ojibwe band took up

 residence in the Mille Lacs area, where they remain

-to this present day.
 When the Mdewakanton Dakota were forced from their homeland on the headwaters

 tribes lost a sacred connection and relationship with their heritage in the Mille Lacs area.
 I

-am trying to recover the Dakota Nation's
+am trying to recover the Oceti Sakowin Nation's

 sacred connection and relationship with its original ancestral homeland in the Mille Lacs area.